Find a Degree

 - Acting (BFA): The acting emphasis is for students desiring to become professional performers.
 Coursework for this emphasis covers acting, voice, movement, and directing fundamentals.
 It also provides an understanding of the technical and design responsibilities of any production.

 - Theatre Design and Technology (BFA): The theatre design and technology emphasis is for students interested in the operations and physical settings of performance production.
 Coursework covers makeup, stage lighting, scene design and construction, costume design and construction, as well as performance and literature skills.
-Students in this emphasis must focus on one of the following areas: costume design, scenic design, light design, sound design, stage management, or production technician.
+Students in this emphasis must focus on one of the following areas: film production, costume design, scenic design, light design, sound design, stage management, or production technician.

 - Theatre Education (BFA): The theatre education emphasis prepares students to teach secondary education.
 Coursework emphasizes performance skills, design and technical skills, production concerns, and fundamental voice and movement development.
 Students are expected to participate in the building and running of all departmental productions.